Sayno304385/app-dev/README.md

 ## Introduction

-Hunter x Hunter is a popular Japanese manga series written and illustrated by Yoshihiro Togashi.
-It has been serialized in Weekly Shonen Jump magazine since March 1998.
-The story follows a young boy named Gon Freecss who discovers that his father, whom he believed to be dead, is actually a legendary Hunter, a special individual who has proven themselves through rigorous examination to be an elite member of humanity.
+Hunter x Hunter" is a popular Japanese manga series written and illustrated by Yoshihiro Togashi.
+The manga was first serialized in Weekly Shonen Jump magazine in 1998 and has since been collected into numerous volumes.
+The series has also been adapted into multiple anime series, OVAs (Original Video Animations), and movies.

+The story follows a young boy named Gon Freecss, who discovers that his absentee father, Ging Freecss, is a legendary "Hunter," a member of an elite group with special privileges including access to restricted areas and information.
+Determined to find his father, Gon decides to become a Hunter himself.
+Along the way, he meets various friends and foes, each with their own goals and motivations.

+The "Hunter x Hunter" anime has been adapted multiple times.
+The first anime adaptation aired from 1999 to 2001 and covered a significant portion of the manga.
+However, due to catching up with the manga's ongoing story, the anime concluded without a complete adaptation.

+In 2011, a new anime adaptation began airing, produced by Madhouse studio.
+This adaptation faithfully followed the manga and covered more material than the original series.
+It received critical acclaim for its animation quality, character development, and storytelling.
+However, the anime adaptation also faced challenges due to the irregular release schedule of the manga.
+As a result, the anime went on hiatus several times and concluded in 2014 without covering the entire manga storyline.

+"Hunter x Hunter" has garnered a large and dedicated fanbase worldwide, known for its intricate world-building, complex characters, and strategic battles.
+Despite its sporadic release schedule, both the manga and anime remain highly regarded within the anime and manga community.

 ## Main Protagonist